 The Open Space - Facilities and Open Space - Support designations apply to lands where surface construction is allowed but limited to small above-ground and subsurface structures and uses including wastewater treatment system components, the well houses and storage building, the propane tanks and onsite nursery features.
-Exhibit 5.5-5 depicts the location and acreage of lands within each of the Open Space designations, as now proposed in Specific Plan Amendment #3.
-Potential impacts on project open space would be less than significant, and no mitigation is required.
+Exhibit 5.5-5 depicts the location and acreage of lands within each of the Open Space designations, as now proposed in Specific Plan Amendment #3 (note that Exhibit 5.5-5 depicts on project open space would be less than significant, and no mitigation is required.